parasoft/parasoft-demo-app/README.md

 | Default reply to queue    | `queue.inventory.response`                               |

-There are three modes we can use in PDA.

-### Default mode
-PDA uses two default queues to support **order service** and **inventory service**.
+PDA uses two default queues to support messaging between **order service** and **inventory service**.
-Just keep the default settings on the PDA Demo Administration page if you don't want to change anything about JMS/MQ in PDA.
+The configuration for queues can be changed or reset to default on PDA Demo Administration page.

 <img src="src/main/resources/static/common/images/mq_default_mode_diagram.png" alt="mq default mode diagram">

-### Proxy mode
+### Use with JMS/MQ Proxy
-To use a Parasoft JMS/MQ proxy, you need to change **Destination queue** to **your customized destination queue name** and **Reply to queue** to **your customized reply to queue name** on the PDA Demo Administration page, and use them to configure the queues in Client Connection settings for your message proxy in Virtualize.
+To use the queueing system with JMS/MQ proxy, you can change **Destination queue** and **Reply to queue** to customized queue names.
+The **Client Connection** in message proxy should be configured with the two customized queues.
+The **Server Connection** in message proxy should be configured with the two default queues.

 <img src="src/main/resources/static/common/images/mq_proxy_mode_diagram.png" alt="mq proxy mode diagram">

-### Virtual asset mode
+### Use with virtual asset
-To use virtual asset mode, you need to change **Destination queue** to **your customized destination queue name** on the PDA Demo Administration page.
+To use the queueing system with virtual asset, you can change **Destination queue** to a customized destination queue name.
-**Your customized destination queue name** should be listened by virtual asset.
-The virtual asset needs to reply the response to the default response queue.
+The virtual asset deployment should be configured to listen to the customized destination queue and reply to the default response queue.

 <img src="src/main/resources/static/common/images/mq_virtual_asset_mode_diagram.png" alt="mq virtual asset mode diagram">